8126Lucas/top_from_samsung-music/README.md

 ## 🌐 Configuring the Webpage

 1. Upload the `index.html`, `src/script.js`, `src/style.css` files to a web server/GitHub Pages <br>
-1.1.
-Alternatively, you can use `npm run dev` to run locally
+     - **Alternative**: Use `npm run dev` to test it locally
-3. Configure the Firebase rules (already defined above)
+2. Configure the Firebase rules (already defined above)
-4. The webpage will automatically fetch the latest data
+3. The webpage will automatically fetch the latest data

 **Note: **To use with your own data, replace the Firebase configuration in `script.js` with your own configuration.

-## 🤝 How to Contribute

-1. Fork the project
-2. Create a branch for your feature (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Open a Pull Request

 ## 📁 Project Structure
 ```bash